There are multiple reasons why the plan for the Brooklyn Maritime District has to be discarded.

 The waterfront plan for Columbia Street in Brooklyn will create a privatization of Brooklyn's most valuable asset.
 Three massive developments are set to form a wall of high-end residential buildings.
 They will block views and access for the rest of the community, but more importantly, the new residents of these towers will deny waterfront activations in the vicinity that they believe may be disruptive, thus greatly limiting the potential of the space.

-This plan is bringing Manhattan's drab and lifeless West Side developments such as Battery Park City and the Trump developments to Brooklyn's shores.
+This plan is bringing Manhattan's drab west side developments such as Battery Park City and the Trump developments to Brooklyn's shores.
 But Brooklyn has a unique, vibrant identity that it needs to lean into to help it thrive.
-It should create a vision for what it wants to be in the future based on its values and culture, and make development decisions in accordance with that vision.

 The rendering below shows a massive development of oversized towers that would obliterate the sense of connection between historic Brooklyn neighborhoods and the waterfront.
 You can see how these buildings block the community behind them from the water.